ProMustafa99/Currency-Converter-Project/README.md

 A few resources to get you started if this is your first Flutter project:

-## before running the project, you need to install the dependencies by running the following command:
+# Instructions on how to build the project Before starting the project, use this command :
-# dart run build_runner build --delete-conflicting-outputs
+## dart run build_runner build --delete-conflicting-outputs

 # How Build the project